llm-operator/docs/docs/source/jupyter_notebook.rst

 ================

 LLMariner allows users to run a Jupyter Notebook in a Kubernetes cluster.
-This functionality is useful when users want to run ad-hoc Python scripts that requires GPU.
+This functionality is useful when users want to run ad-hoc Python scripts that require GPU.

 Creating a Jupyter Notebook